waldyrious/vscode-restclient/README.md

 In the response webview panel, there are two options `Fold Response` and `Unfold Response` after clicking the `More Actions...` button.
 Sometimes you may want to fold or unfold the whole response body, these options provide a straightforward way to achieve this.

 ## Authentication
-We have supported some most common authentication schemes like _Basic Auth_, _Digest Auth_, _SSL Client Certificates_, _Azure Active Directory(Azure AD)_ and _AWS Signature v4_.
+We have supported some most common authentication schemes like _Basic Auth_, _Digest Auth_, _SSL Client Certificates_, _Azure Active Directory (Azure AD)_ and _AWS Signature v4_.

 ### Basic Auth
 HTTP Basic Auth is a widely used protocol for simple username/password authentication.
 We support __three__ formats of Authorization header to use Basic Auth.
 1. Add the value of Authorization header in the raw value of `username:password`.
 2. Add the value of Authorization header in the base64 encoding of `username:password`.
 3. Add the value of Authorization header in the raw value of `username` and `password`, which is separated by space.
-REST Client extension will do the base64 encoding automatically.
+REST Client will do the base64 encoding automatically.

 The corresponding examples are as follows, they are equivalent:
 ```http